-- Organisation and delivery of primary care services, with particular strengths in the evaluation of patient experiences and outcomes of care, workforce and skill mix, and the identification and management of clinically vulnerable groups and with particular attention to the opportunities created by new technologies. - 2.
+- Organisation and delivery of primary care services, with particular strengths in the evaluation of patient experiences and outcomes of care, workforce and skill mix, and the identification and management of clinically vulnerable groups, with particular attention to the opportunities created by new technologies. - 2.
 Management of frailty, multimorbidity and ageing in the context of changing patterns of morbidity and mortality, with a focus on the epidemiology of multimorbidity and care for people with multimorbidity and on the development and testing of interventions and new models of care.
-We have a track record of expertise in respect of musculoskeletal disease and in developing programmes of rehabilitation. - 3.
-Primary care diagnostics, with a focus on the epidemiology of the diagnostic process for cancer, including identification of individuals at high risk of cancer, optimum testing strategies in primary care, and implementation of such strategies into the NHS and international systems of healthcare.
+We have a track record of expertise particularly in respect of musculoskeletal disease and in developing programmes of rehabilitation. - Primary care diagnostics, with a focus on the epidemiology of the diagnostic process for cancer, including identification of individuals at high risk of cancer, optimum testing strategies in primary care, and implementation of such strategies into the NHS and international systems of healthcare.

-We are also developing an exciting portfolio of research in global health and have research collaborations with colleagues from the European Centre for Environment and Human Health exploring approaches to understanding and managing antimicrobial resistance.
+We are also developing an exciting portfolio of research in global health and have research collaborations with colleagues from the European Centre for Environment and Human Health, for example exploring approaches to understanding and managing antimicrobial resistance.
+We offer excellent training opportunities including modules in our MSc Health research Methods and Master in Public Health.

+Contact:

-Contact: Professor Jose M Valderas j.m.valderas@exeter.ac.uk or Professor John Campbell john.campbell@exeter.ac.uk or visit http://medicine.exeter.ac.uk/research/healthresearch/apex/
+Dr Jane Smith: Jane.Smith@exeter.ac.uk Professor Jose M Valderas: j.m.valderas@exeter.ac.uk Professor John Campbell: john.campbell@exeter.ac.uk